monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/readme.txt

 == Setup Instructions ==

-Install and Activate the Plugin: Download the Monek Checkout plugin from the WordPress Plugin Repository or upload it directly to your site.
+Install and Activate the Plugin: Download the Monek Checkout plugin from the GitHub Plugin Repository and upload it directly to your site.
 Activate the plugin from the Plugins menu in WordPress.

 Configure Monek Settings: